UNTIL PROVEN RECYCLED

 Additionally, when non-recyclable items are mixed in with recyclable materials, it can be challenging and expensive to sort them out.
 Recycling facilities have to use additional resources to separate the recyclable materials from the non-recyclable ones.
 This process is time-consuming and expensive, and it reduces the overall effectiveness of recycling programs.

-California State Senator Ben Allen stated, “It’s a basic truth-in-advertising concept, we have a lot of people who are dutifully putting materials into the recycling bins that have the recycling symbols on them, thinking that they’re going to be recycled, but actually, they’re heading straight to the landfill."
+In fact, California State Senator Ben Allen once said, "It’s a basic truth-in-advertising concept.
+We have a lot of people who are dutifully putting materials into the recycling bins that have the recycling symbols on them, thinking that they’re going to be recycled, but actually, they’re heading straight to the landfill."